Mark Zuckerberg Sells 68,000 Shares of Facebook, Inc. (NASDAQ:FB) Stock

 - On Monday, April 5th, Mark Zuckerberg sold 8,000 shares of Facebook stock.
 The shares were sold at an average price of $307.20, for a total value of $2,457,600.00.

-A number of hedge funds have recently made changes to their positions in FB.
-Trust Asset Management LLC grew its holdings in shares of Facebook by 80.3% in the 3rd quarter.
-Trust Asset Management LLC now owns 12,232 shares of the social networking company’s stock worth $3,204,000 after acquiring an additional 5,447 shares during the last quarter.
-United Bank increased its stake in Facebook by 24.1% in the 3rd quarter.
-United Bank now owns 3,999 shares of the social networking company’s stock worth $1,047,000 after purchasing an additional 777 shares in the last quarter.
-Wealth Alliance raised its holdings in Facebook by 1.1% during the 3rd quarter.
-Wealth Alliance now owns 11,889 shares of the social networking company’s stock worth $3,114,000 after buying an additional 125 shares during the period.
-OLD Mission Capital LLC purchased a new stake in Facebook during the third quarter valued at about $251,000.
-Finally, Schonfeld Strategic Advisors LLC acquired a new position in shares of Facebook in the third quarter worth about $33,830,000.
-64.95% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently bought and sold shares of FB.
+Trust Asset Management LLC lifted its holdings in Facebook by 80.3% in the third quarter.
+Trust Asset Management LLC now owns 12,232 shares of the social networking company’s stock worth $3,204,000 after buying an additional 5,447 shares during the period.
+United Bank lifted its position in Facebook by 24.1% during the 3rd quarter.
+United Bank now owns 3,999 shares of the social networking company’s stock valued at $1,047,000 after acquiring an additional 777 shares during the period.
+Wealth Alliance grew its holdings in Facebook by 1.1% in the third quarter.
+Wealth Alliance now owns 11,889 shares of the social networking company’s stock worth $3,114,000 after purchasing an additional 125 shares during the period.
+OLD Mission Capital LLC bought a new position in shares of Facebook during the third quarter valued at approximately $251,000.
+Finally, Schonfeld Strategic Advisors LLC bought a new stake in shares of Facebook in the 3rd quarter worth approximately $33,830,000.
+64.95% of the stock is currently owned by hedge funds and other institutional investors.

-Several analysts have commented on FB shares.
-JPMorgan Chase & Co. upped their price objective on Facebook from $330.00 to $360.00 and gave the company an “overweight” rating in a research note on Thursday, January 28th.
-KeyCorp upped their price objective on shares of Facebook from $345.00 to $360.00 and gave the stock an “overweight” rating in a research report on Thursday, January 28th.
-Citigroup boosted their price target on shares of Facebook from $315.00 to $320.00 in a research note on Monday, February 1st.
-Morgan Stanley raised their price objective on shares of Facebook from $340.00 to $345.00 and gave the company an “overweight” rating in a research report on Thursday, January 28th.
-Finally, Credit Suisse Group boosted their target price on Facebook from $330.00 to $371.00 and gave the stock an “outperform” rating in a research report on Monday.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-six have given a buy rating and one has assigned a strong buy rating to the stock.
-The stock currently has an average rating of “Buy” and a consensus price target of $331.30.
+FB has been the subject of several analyst reports.
+Moffett Nathanson raised their price target on shares of Facebook from $285.00 to $325.00 in a research note on Friday, January 15th.
+Mizuho raised their target price on Facebook from $350.00 to $400.00 in a research report on Thursday.
+JMP Securities upped their price target on Facebook from $355.00 to $395.00 and gave the company a “market outperform” rating in a research report on Thursday.
+MKM Partners raised their price objective on Facebook from $340.00 to $380.00 and gave the stock a “buy” rating in a research report on Thursday.
+Finally, Rosenblatt Securities upped their target price on Facebook from $325.00 to $400.00 and gave the company a “buy” rating in a report on Thursday.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-five have given a buy rating and one has given a strong buy rating to the stock.
+The stock has a consensus rating of “Buy” and a consensus price target of $368.87.

 Facebook Company Profile